 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The Sub-Fund is an actively managed strategy and aims at investing in companies which have an attractive long-term value creation.
+The Sub-Fund is an actively managed strategy and will invest at least 80% of their assets in European equities with a maximum of up to 5% (but no more than 5%) of the total assets of the Sub-Fund can be invested in UK equities.